Neighbors concerned with proposed Lincoln County prison site

 LINCOLN COUNTY, S.D.
 (KELO) — Neighbors near the proposed site of a new South Dakota men’s prison have a lot of concerns.
-The site is to the immediate west of the intersection of 477th Avenue and 278th Street.
+The site is to the immediate west of the intersection of 477th Avenue and 278th Street in Lincoln County.

 “I can’t imagine that anybody would be real excited to have a facility like that in their backyard,” said Reid Vander Veen, who farms land a short distance from the proposed site.
 “There’s just a lot of questions that I would say I have and a bunch of us have out here right now.”